JBoulic/JBoulic.github.io/cube/README.md

 - Generate JSON to map letter-pair to word
 - Add letter-pair word to UI
 - Display algorithm on interface
+- Animate cube, ignoring the "[", "]"
+- Create list of moves taking the brackets into account
+- Generate alternate algorithm with first letter > second one in alphabetical order
+- Implement step by step (or rather group by group) when pressing arrows
+- Cancel cancellable moves (example: corner GH)
+- Apply moves in reverse direction to get initial state to solve
 Code:
 - Create own fps counter
+Bugs:
+- AW: empty move
+- SA or AN: issue when 2 letters without space (UD and variants).
+Add space in data processing
+- SA: algorithm not simplifiied